codeready-toolchain/tarsy-bot/docs/enhancements/pending/EP-0030-parallel-agent-stages.md

   - For multi-agent: Organize with clear sections and headers (e.g., "## Kubernetes Investigation", "## VM Investigation")
   - For replicas: Label clearly (e.g., "## Run 1 (openai)", "## Run 2 (anthropic)", "## Run 3 (gemini)") - NO pre-analysis
   - Include metadata for each execution: timing, status, LLM provider, iteration strategy
+  - For synthesis strategies: Use `investigation_history` field (rich conversation with tool observations)
+  - For non-synthesis: Use `complete_conversation_history` (last assistant message)
   - Present raw results - let the next agent (SynthesisAgent) do all analysis and comparison
 - Add specific prompt template for `SynthesisAgent`:
   - "You are the Incident Commander analyzing the alert using data from N parallel investigations..."
   - "Critically evaluate the quality of each investigation - prioritize results with strong evidence and reasoning"
   - "Your task: synthesize the best findings into a unified analysis of the original issue..."
 - Update existing stage transition prompts to handle `ParallelStageResult` in previous stages
+- Update iteration controllers to generate `investigation_history`:
+  - Add `build_synthesis_conversation()` method to `IterationController` base class
+  - Implement in `ReactController` and `NativeThinkingController`
+  - Exclude system messages and first user message (alert data already in context)
+  - Include all assistant messages, tool observations, and final answers

 ### 9. Dashboard Stage Display - Backend ([backend/tarsy/controllers/history_controller.py](backend/tarsy/controllers/history_controller.py))